stevencombs/retrocombs.github.io/_posts/2020/2020-06-04-retrocombs-plus4-chapter1-setup.md

 ![Video Thumbnail](/images/posts/2020-06-04-retroCombs-thumbnail.jpg)

-## YouTube Video: _retroCombs: Commodore Plus/4, Part 1, Open the Box_
+## YouTube Video: _retroCombs: Commodore Plus/4, Chapter 1, Unpacking and Setting Up_

 In the video below, I connect the Commodore Plus/4, not to a television or monitor, but to a computer and OBS Studio and then walk through Chapter 1 of the user's manual.
 I also discuss how I will use the Plus/4 with modern components and systems; a maker and geeky approach to retro-computing.